scala/scala3/docs/docs/reference/contextual/relationship-implicits.md

 Context bounds are the same in both language versions.
 They expand to the respective forms of implicit parameters.

-Note: To make migration simpler, context bounds in Dotty map for a limited time to old-style implicit parameters for which arguments can be passed either with `given` or with a normal application.
+**Note:** To ease migration, context bounds in Dotty map for a limited time to old-style implicit parameters for which arguments can be passed either with `given` or with a normal application.

 ### Extension Methods